RocketMan/firefox-nimbus-theme/README.md

 ## Description

-This branch makes Firefox look more like epiphany/GNOME Web when running under the gtk3 nimbus theme that can be found elsewhere in this repo.
-It is based on Rafael Mardojai's Firefox Adwaita theme.
+This theme makes Firefox look more like epiphany/GNOME Web when running under the [nimbus-gtk3](https://github.com/RocketMan/solaris-ports/tree/master/components/look-and-feel/nimbus-gtk3) theme that can be found in the solaris-ports repo.
+The theme is based on Rafael Mardojai's Firefox Adwaita theme.
 See the upstream branch or the upstream repo for information on the original code.

-It has been tested on Firefox 68.1.0esr under Solaris 11.3.
+It has been tested on Firefox 68 esr and Firefox 78 esr under Solaris 11.3.

 ## Screenshot
 ![screenshot](screenshot.png)